For our readers that don’t know you, can you tell us a bit about yourself?

 I first heard of My Macros+ about a year ago.
 How long has your app been available and what changes have you made since you first launched?

-There seems to be quite a few calorie tracking apps out there right now.
+There seem to be quite a few calorie tracking apps out there right now.
 What makes My Macros+ different or better than some of the popular ones our readers might be used?

 The main things that I like to tell people about why they should give us a shot is because I developed it and I have tried all my competitors products as a serious customer wanting them to be good but they all lacked at least one major component.